Adaptive Reinforcement for Open-ended Medical Reasoning via Semantic-Guided Reward Collapse Mitigation: Methodology

-We then leverage the baseline reasoning model trained with our reward function, denoted as \textbf{ARMed-Init (ARMed-I)}, to expand chain-of-thought reasoning for the foundational set.
-This process yields richer answers with explicit reasoning steps, forming a cold-start dataset.
-Unlike mathematical reasoning, where such data primarily injects structural reasoning patterns, our cold-start dataset emphasizes medical knowledge coverage and domain-specific linguistic conventions.
-We fine-tune the resulting model, \textbf{ARMed-Augment (ARMed-A)}, using supervised learning on this dataset, and further apply the same reinforcement learning procedure as in ARMed-I to obtain \textbf{ARMed-Reasoner (ARMed-R)}.
+\textbf{Knowledge Injection and Training.} We leverage the baseline reasoning model trained with our adaptive reward, denoted as \textbf{ARMed-Init (ARMed-I)}, to expand chain-of-thought reasoning for $\mathcal{D}_{\text{core}}$.
+The resulting augmented dataset $\mathcal{D}_{\text{aug}} = \{(x_i, \hat{y}_i)\}$ contains richer, stepwise reasoning traces.
+Unlike mathematical reasoning datasets that mainly encode structural logic, $\mathcal{D}_{\text{aug}}$ emphasizes \textit{domain-specific clinical knowledge} and linguistic conventions.
+We fine-tune the model on $\mathcal{D}_{\text{aug}}$ to obtain \textbf{ARMed-Augment (ARMed-A)}, and further apply the same reinforcement learning procedure as in ARMed-I to produce the final \textbf{ARMed-Reasoner (ARMed-R)} — capable of robust, knowledge-grounded medical reasoning.